 Denth froze.
 “He did not beat Arsteel!
 Not in a duel, at least.”

-“He didn’t use the sword,” Jewels said.
-“No blackness around the wounds.”
+“Vasher didn’t use the sword,” Jewels said.
+“There was no blackness around Arsteel’s wounds.”

-“Then he used a trick of some sort,” Denth said.
+“Then Vasher used a trick of some sort!”
+Denth said.
 “Ambushed him.
 Used accomplices.
 Something.
 Vasher is no duelist.”

 Vivenna let herself get pulled along quietly, thinking of those bodies.
 Denth and the others had spoken of the deaths before.
 She’d wanted to see them.
 She’d told them to fetch her, next time word of one of Vasher’s strikes was made known.